atosatto/ansible-dockerswarm/README.md

 [![Ansible Role](http://img.shields.io/badge/galaxy-atosatto.docker--swarm-blue.svg?style=flat-square)](https://galaxy.ansible.com/atosatto/docker-swarm)
 [![GitHub tag](https://img.shields.io/github/tag/atosatto/ansible-dockerswarm.svg)](https://github.com/atosatto/ansible-dockerswarm/tags)

-Setup Docker on RHEL/CentOS and Debian/Ubuntu servers.
+Setup Docker on RHEL/CentOS and Debian/Ubuntu servers. <br />
 The role supports Docker Engine's "Swarm Mode" (https://docs.docker.com/engine/swarm/) to create a cluster of Docker nodes.

 Requirements
 ------------

 An Ansible 2.7 or higher installation.
+This role makes use of the Ansible `json_filter` that requires `jmespath` to be installed on the Ansible machine.
+See the `requirements.txt` file for further details on the specific version of `jmespath` required by the role.

 Dependencies
 ------------